-• On 24 July 2023, the RBNZ issued a non-objection confirmation for the appointment of Bin Liu as an Alternate Executive Director of Qian Hou.
-The Bank's Board approved Bin Liu's appointment on 31 July 2023.
+- On 1 July 2024, the RBNZ issued a non-objection confirmation for the appointment of Bin Liu as an Executive Director and Chief Executive Officer.
+The Bank's Board approved Bin Liu's appointment on 17 December 2024. - Qian Hou, resigned as Chief Executive Officer & General Manager and Executive Director on 17 December 2024.